Galapagos, Atacama, and Easter Island

 Sixty percent of the funding of this program goes directly to the Charles Darwin Foundation for science, conservation, and education.
 Their work, carried out through the Charles Darwin Research Station and Galapagos National Park, is vital to the preservation of the islands.
 You can visit their web site to learn more www.darwinfoundation.org.
 The remainder goes toward IGTOA’s mission of creating a model of responsible and sustainable tourism.

 Passport/Visa: For Ecuador, U.S., Australian, Canadian, and EU citizens require a passport valid for at least six months from date of entry and return ticket for stays of up to 90 days.
 Citizens of other countries are advised to contact the Ecuadorian embassy in their country before traveling.
-For Chile, U.S., Australian, Canadian, and EU citizens (except Greece) require a valid passport (for the duration of your visit) and return ticket for stays of up to 90 days.
-Greek citizens can stay for up to 60 days.
-Australian, and Canadian citizens are required to pay a reciprocity fee (considered a multiple entry visa) of $95 and $132 respectively upon arrival (subject to change without notice due to currency fluctuations or other reasons).
+For Chile, U.S., Canadian, UK, and EU citizens require a valid passport for at least six months from the date of entry, sufficient funds, and a return ticket.
+Upon entry, you will be issued a Tourist Card (Tarjeta de Turismo) valid for up to 90 days which you can extend for another 90-day period by paying $100 USD at the Chilean Immigration Office.
+You must return the Tourist Card upon departure.
 Citizens of other countries are advised to contact the Chilean embassy in their country before traveling.

 Travel Insurance: In order to protect your travel investment from unforeseen circumstances that may arise before or during your trip, we strongly recommend that you purchase travel insurance.
 We offer Allianz Global Assistance’s Classic Comprehensive and other plans.
 The Benefits and Coverage Limits are summarized on our Travel Insurance page.
 Call your travel counselor if you have any questions or to purchase a plan.